 Intake 1: Fall Semester – It commences in August/September and is the major intake.

 Intake 2: Spring Semester – It commences in January/February intake is also available.

 Intake 3: Summer Semester – It commences in May/June and is available for selected Courses.

-- International students can work on-campus up to 20 hours/week or less during the academic terms and full-time during the academic break periods including summer time
+- International students in US on a Student Visa can work on-campus up to 20 hours/week or less during the academic terms and full-time during the academic break periods including the summertime

 Per U.S. government regulations, only married spouses can obtain a dependent visa status.
 The student, scholar or employee can add a dependent spouse to his or her record, and the spouse can then obtain a dependent visa status (F-2, J-2 or H-4).
 These dependent statuses do have certain restrictions.

 You will generally need the following for your USA Study Visa application:

 - A valid passport with a validity date at least six months beyond your period of stay

 - Payment of application fees for SEVIS

 - Application as a non-immigrant